sl-solution/DFTranspose.jl/README.md

 When an `id` variable is specified, `df_transpose` transpose the data as above, however, use the values of the `id` variable to label the columns of the output data frame. `colid` can be used to modify the labels on fly.

 When a set of groupby variables are specified, the `df_transpose` function repeats the simple transposing of data within each group constructed by groupby variables.
+Like the simplest case, and `id` variable can be used to label the columns of the output data frame.

+> Currently if an `id` variable is repeated within a group, `df_transpose` throw an error.
+However, this may change in the future.

 ![Groupby Transposing](/images/groupby-transpose.svg)